-Duration Formulas
+Flexible Formulas

-With duration formulas you can:
+With flexible formulas you can:

 • Explore the impact of production rates on schedule, cost, and duration